test-fullautomation/robotframework-tutorial/100_variables_and_datatypes/doc_src/tutorial-04.robot.rst

 Remember:

-In the global params section of ``tutorialconfig.json`` the following string variable is defined:
+In the global params section of ``tutorialconfig.jsonp`` the following string variable is defined:

 .. code::